fineby/Budget_C_Sharp/README.md

 # Budget_C_Sharp
-Practice coding skills in C# by trying to create simple console application.
+Practice coding skills in C# by creating budget console application with using different abilities of C#.